chnoblouch/banjo-nx/README.md

 # Banjo on the Nintendo Switch

 This is a fork of my Banjo programming language that supports cross-compiling homebrew applications/games for the Nintendo Switch.
+This only works on Linux so far.
 For more information about the language itself, see the [main repository](https://github.com/chnoblouch/banjo-lang/).

-## Building
+## Building the Toolchain

 ### Prerequisites